 In case of employee incentives not connected with stock or in case of cash incentives which are connected with stock merely for quantification purposes (for example, stock appreciation rights, where employees may be paid a certain multiple of the appreciation in the value of certain stock on a periodic basis), the incentives may be modified / terminated as part of the terms of the M&A. Such modification / termination may or may not involve payment to employees in lieu of the modification / termination.
-If any payments are involved, the transferor or transferee entity, whichever is responsible for making such payments.
+If any payments are involved, the transferor or transferee entity, whichever is responsible for making such payments would have to withhold tax from such payments.